 A debt consolidation loan is not the right option for everyone.

-Consolidation is intended to make your finances more manageable over the longer-term, meaning that instead of having multiple loan repayments to manage, you will have just one, affordable payment each month.
+Consolidation is intended to make your finances more manageable over the longer-term, meaning that instead of having multiple loan repayments to manage or paying more in interest than the amount you borrowed, you will have just one, affordable payment each month.
 It is not intended to clear your debt to enable you to borrow more.

 As with all our lending, we will need to establish that our loan repayments are affordable for the term of the loan and that the applicant has a reasonable history with managing credit (which we assess by carrying out a credit reference agency search).
 We will assess whether consolidating your existing debts would make financial sense for you in the long term.